eugeneyan/llm-paper-notes/notes/Mixture-Of-Experts-Hugging-Face.md

 ### Routing

+> Most networks tend to set k = 2, which means that we combine the outputs of at most 2 experts.
+Some infrastructure providers such as Fireworks have chosen to provide k=3 mixtral in certain cases.
+>
+> Fundamentally, this is a hyper-parameter that needs to be tuned.
+There are diminishing gains and latency trade-offs that will arise as we increase the number of experts.
+This is a topic of active study.

-We utilise a learned gate network to determine the specific expert to send the input to
+We utilise a learned gate network to determine the specific expert to send the token to
 $$
 y = \sum_{i=1}^nG(X)_i E_i(x)
 $$